julianbuitragocharry-dev/homechoice-angular/README.md

 - **Angular**: Framework for building the frontend application.
 - **JWT (JSON Web Tokens)**: For secure token-based authentication.
 - **Tailwind CSS**: A utility-first CSS framework for designing user interfaces.
+- **Bootstrap**: A popular CSS framework for building responsive, mobile-first websites.

+## Folder Structure
+The folder structure is based on **domains and functionality**, designed to make the codebase modular and maintainable.
+This organization allows each feature or domain to be self-contained and easier to work on independently.

+You can check the [Angular Folder Structure Reference](https://angular.dev/reference/configs/file-structure) for more details on Angular's recommended file organization.

 ## Contribution
 Contributions are welcome!
 Follow these steps: